Intensive animal farming: Environmental impact

 Intensive factory farming has grown to become the biggest threat to the global environment through the loss of ecosystem services and global warming.
 It is a major driver to global environmental degradation and biodiversity loss.
-The process in which feed needs to be grown for animal use only is often grown using intensive methods which involve a significant amount of fertiliser and pesticides.
+The process in which feed needs to be grown for animal use only is often grown using intensive methods, which involve a significant amount of fertiliser and pesticides.
 This sometimes results in the pollution of water, soil and air by agrochemicals and manure waste, and use of limited resources such as water and energy at unsustainable rates.
-Entomophagy is evaluated by many experts as a sustainable solution to traditional livestock, and, if intensively farmed on a large-scale, would cause a far-lesser amount of environmental damage.

 Industrial production of pigs and poultry is an important source of greenhouse gas emissions and is predicted to become more so.
 On intensive pig farms, the animals are generally kept on concrete with slats or grates for the manure to drain through.
 The manure is usually stored in slurry form (slurry is a liquid mixture of urine and feces).
-During storage on farm, slurry emits methane and when manure is spread on fields it emits nitrous oxide and causes nitrogen pollution of land and water.
+During storage on the farm, slurry emits methane and when manure is spread on fields it emits nitrous oxide and causes nitrogen pollution of land and water.
 Poultry manure from factory farms emits high levels of nitrous oxide and ammonia.

 Large quantities and concentrations of waste are produced.
 Air quality and groundwater are at risk when animal waste is improperly recycled.

 Environmental impacts of factory farming include: